kenbugasto/semiconductor-oee-analytics/README.md

 ## 👤 Author

+## 👤 Author

-This project was developed as part of my Data Engineering portfolio.
+Developed as part of my Data Engineering portfolio to demonstrate practical ETL development, manufacturing analytics, and interactive reporting using Python, Pandas, NumPy, and Plotly.

-Key concepts demonstrated include:

-- Multi-source ETL
-- Manufacturing analytics
-- Pandas & NumPy
-- Defensive ETL
-- Interactive reporting
-- KPI modeling

 ---